tidev/ti.admob/ios/documentation/view.md

  Sent when an ad request failed.
 Normally this is because no network connection was available or no ads were available (i.e. no fill).

+### didFailToShowAd

+Sent when App Open Ad failed to show.

 ### willPresentScreen

 Sent just before presenting the user a full screen view, such as a browser,